Justify My Love: Reception and analysis

 Caryn James from Tampa Bay Times considered Madonna's music videos for "Express Yourself" and "Papa Don't Preach" (1986) more controversial, but deemed "Justify My Love" as her most pretentious, stating: "The feminist message of Justify My Love is that Madonna can control a career as shrewdly as any man."
 Camille Paglia, writing for The New York Times, called Madonna "a true feminist" and deemed the video "truly avant-garde, at a time when that word has lost its meaning in the flabby art world".
 Nevertheless, she stated that MTV was right to ban it, as "parents cannot possibly control television, with its titanic omnipresence" and that "it does not belong on a mainstream music channel watched around the clock by children".
 On the other hand, Liz Smith, writing for the Sarasota Herald-Tribune, was critical of the decision, and hoped that since "MTV has gone so moral on the public, that they'll also begin to take close looks at other material submitted to them by all those macho metal and rap groups, with their own S&M overtones, their incipient violence and degradation-of-women themes".
 She also noted that who admired the singer would applaud her refusal to censor her art, and who never liked her would dislike her more than ever.
 Richard Goldstein from The Village Voice opined that "by suppressing erotic dissent, MTV does its best to see that this powerful medium will not communicate the 'wrong' idea about sex.
 That may pacify the puritans, but it also makes it easier to deny women and gays their full humanity—easier for the metal masses to justify their hate", concluding that "'Justify My Love' makes it harder to hurt people".
 Johns Hopkins University professor of popular culture Mark Crispin Miller observed that it was "perfectly all right for MTV to broadcast sadomasochism couplings and events as long as the images don't violate a certain heterosexual norm".
-Considine agreed, stating that there was "very little" in the clip that had not been seen on MTV:
+Considine agreed, stating that there was "very little" in the clip that had not been seen on MTV, pointing out music videos by R.E.M., Boy George and Aerosmith as examples.

-"Bare breasts?
-Put a black bar across 'em, and they'll easily make the cut.
-In fact, when R.E.M. had a shirtless Michael Stipe lip-syncing along with three topless women for 'Pop Song 89,' not only were the women's nipples masked, but Stipe's were as well.
-Androgyny?
-Obviously, Boy George blazed a good bit of ground in that department.
-But even more to the point was Aerosmith's heavily-played 'Dude (Looks Like a Lady)' clip, which featured an abundance of gender bending."